-In these tender pancakes, mounds of shredded sweet carrot and bright green apple along with a zing of fresh ginger, are bound into tender, skillet cakes with just enough egg and whole grain flour to hold them together in pancake form.
+In these tender apple pancakes, mounds of shredded sweet carrot and bright green apple along with a zing of fresh ginger, are bound into tender, skillet cakes with just enough egg and whole grain flour to hold them together in pancake form.
 Served dolloped with yogurt and sprinkled with a crunch of toasted walnuts — no syrup needed — they make for a fabulous breakfast or brunch, but their more savory essence means they also fit right in for lunch or dinner.

 1 tablespoon finely grated fresh ginger

 In a small dry skillet over medium heat, toast the nuts until fragrant, about 5 minutes.
 Transfer to a cutting board to cool, then finely chop.

 Using either a food processor with the large-holed grating attachment, or the large holes of a box grater, grate the apples and the carrot.
 You should get about 1 1/2 cups apple and 1 cup carrot.